hai-vr/documentation/docs/basis/avatar-customization/vixxy/development-branch.md

 You can specify the address in the *Address and Networking* tab.

-For the full list of addresses, see [Face Tracking addresses](./face-tracking-addresses).
+If you want to learn more, see [Face Tracking addresses](./face-tracking-addresses).

 ### Voice